metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ## Testing

-Tests for local use are specified in `scripts` folder.
+Tests for local use are specified in the `scripts` folder.
 Bash scripts that start with `test_ci_` are used by github actions for continious integration tests.
 Scripts for local use accept arguments for specifying local dependencies:

 Examples: